|

 Microsoft Word has an onboard document-checking tool that flags up potential spelling and grammar problems.
 It's not foolproof (no software is) but it's a second pair of digital eyes that's available at a click.

-Go to the ribbon, click on the Review tab, and select the Check Document button.
+Go to the ribbon, click on the Review tab, and select the Editor icon.
 10. Read it out loud

 Read the text out loud.
 Your brain works faster than your mouth and you might well spot missing words, grammar flops and problems with sentence flow when you turn the written word into the spoken word!

 Word also has an onboard narration tool that can do the speaking for you.
-There’s a tutorial here: ‘Hear text read aloud with Narrator’.
+Go the ribbon, choose the Review tab and select Read Aloud.
+About Louise Harnby

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.